 Root cause analysis (RCA) is a systematic, scientific approach to determining the principal cause of a problem.
-Once the cause is known, it’s possible to find a truly effective solution - one that will stop the problem from happening again, as opposed to merely treating its current effects.
+Once the root of a problem is known, it’s possible to find a truly effective solution - one that will stop the problem from happening again, as opposed to merely treating its current effects.

-Identifying the true cause of a problem matters, since by fixing issues other than the root cause, companies are invariably producing more waste, which is against Lean management principles, and nothing that any company needs.
+Identifying the real cause of a problem matters.
+By fixing issues other than the root cause, companies invariably produce more waste, which is against Lean management principles, and nothing that any company needs.

-Root cause analysis is closely linked to Saikichi Toyoda, the father of the 5 Whys technique, used to find the source of a problem.
-It’s quite fitting to know, that the first Lean company - Toyota, started by Toyoda’s son - was founded to solve the problems stemming from using a manual loom.
+Root cause analysis links closely to Saikichi Toyoda, the father of the 5 Whys technique, used to find the source of a problem.
+It is fitting to know that the first Lean company: Toyota, started by Toyoda’s son, was founded to solve problems stemming from using a manual loom.

 But solving problems not only creates new business opportunities.
 First and foremost, it helps companies to improve and create more value for their clients.
-The challenge is that, since countless types of problems can occur in any process, there is no one type of solution, or even one way of finding the solution, that works for everyone, every time.
-Thankfully though, A3 thinking, 5 Whys, Ishikawa diagram, Failure Mode and Effect Analysis (FMEA), and SPIOC are only some of the Lean tools categorized under root cause analysis.
+The challenge is that, since countless types of problems can occur in any process, there is no one type of solution or even one way of finding the solution that works for everyone, every time.
+Thankfully though, A3 thinking, 5 Whys, Ishikawa diagram, Failure Mode and Effect Analysis (FMEA), and SIPOC are just a few of the Lean tools categorized under root cause analysis.

-Typical applications of RCA are a failure to deliver service/product, receiving negative feedback from clients, experiencing a sudden drop in productivity or unplanned downtime.
-Root cause analysis usually takes a significant amount of time to perform, which can make managers hesitant to use it.
-Following are a few reasons why applying this approach is beneficial, despite its time consumption:
+Typical reasons for applying RCA are a failure to deliver service/product, receiving negative feedback from clients, experiencing a sudden drop in productivity, or unplanned downtime.
+Root cause analysis usually takes a significant amount of time to perform, making some managers hesitant to use it.
+The following are a few reasons why applying this approach is beneficial, despite its time consumption:

 - Address the actual problem.

-If companies rush in to find solutions without pinpointing the source of a problem, it leads to an increase in waste and a potential creation of new problems.
+If companies rush in to find solutions without pinpointing the source of a problem, it leads to an increase in waste and a potential creation of new issues.

 - Unify the team.

-Investigating a problem’s root cause can foster unity in teams, members of which hold varying opinions as to why a problem occurs.
+Investigating a problem root cause can foster unity between team members, often holding different opinions on why a problem occurs.
 Through qualitative and quantitative data, RCA should show the real reasons why an issue or defect presents, helping to establish objective buy-in from all stakeholders.